WalkerMills/network_simulator/README.md

 ## Dependencies

-This project requires Python >= 3.2, SimPy >= 3.0, Sphinx >= 1.2, and Tkinter
+This project requires Python >= 3.3, SimPy >= 3.0, Sphinx >= 1.2, Tkinter,
+NumPy, and Matplotlib.

 On Ubuntu:

-$ sudo apt-get install python3 python3-simpy python3-sphinx python3-tk -y
+$ sudo apt-get install python3 python3-simpy python3-sphinx python3-tk python3-numpy python3-matplotlib -y

+However, by default Ubuntu uses Python 3.3, so if you follow the above instructions, or your distro uses Python 3.3, you will also have to do:

+$ sudo pip3 install enum34

+in order to get the enum module, which was added in Python 3.4

 On Arch Linux:

-$ sudo pacman -S simpy python-sphinx python-pmw --noconfirm
+$ sudo pacman -S simpy python-sphinx python-pmw python-numpy python-matplotlib --noconfirm

 ## Documentation